oqe/single-exome-sample-variant-priorization/README.md

 6. Generate sample specific .yaml files for LIRICAL from input table information and "Phenotype-driven priorization of candidate diseases and genes..." is done with LIRICAL (: LIkelihood Ratio Interpretation of Clinical AbnormaLities) [^lirical].

 **Alternative workflow for prepared sample vcf(s) workflow stages (genopheno_analysis.nf):**
 Stages 5. and 6. from previous list.
-VCFs are expected to be prepared(vt decompose, vt normalized, compressed and indexed).
+Single sample specific VCFs are expected to be prepared(vt decompose, vt normalized, compressed and indexed).

 ### Why?